 This sorghum flour and tapioca flour pie crust is gluten-free, dairy-free, soy-free, nut-free, refined sugar-free, and vegan.
-This easy, flaky crust is made with just handful of simple ingredients and makes a great sweet or savory pie, tart, galette, hand pie and more!
+This easy, flaky crust is made with just a handful of simple ingredients and makes a great sweet or savory pie, tart, galette, hand pie, and more!

 This crust has been a staple around here for a while, as I love how closely sorghum flour resembles wheat flour!
 This crust is super easy to throw together and use for your pie needs, and you would never know that is both gluten-free and vegan!

 This Gluten-Free Vegan Pie Crust is

 - Tasty – more reminiscent of a wheat crust, than an alternative crust.

 - Versatile – works with sweet and savory pies alike.

 - Gluten-free, vegan, dairy-free, soy-free, nut-free and refined sugar-free.

 Ingredients Needed to Make Gluten-Free Vegan Pie Crust